 Stress and its effects are a directly proportional phenomenon, the stronger and longer is the stress, the greater will be the negative impact it shows, foremost on the health.
 Stress breaks the rhythm of human life.
 Due to the strong nervous strain under the “stroke”, the most vulnerable body systems are cardiovascular, gastrointestinal tract, endocrine system.

 The effects of stress on the human body may not appear immediately but might have delayed the development of serious and, sometimes, life-threatening, diseases.
 No wonder doctors warn us that “all diseases are caused by stress.”
-By the way, if you want to learn how to cope with severe stress, be sure to download Scott Sonnon’s book “Primal Stress”.
-It presents very reliable management.
+By the way, if you want to learn how to cope with severe stress, be sure to download the guide by Scott Sonnon.
+This manual presents very reliable management.
 I recommend!